-- Teams will be formed with the three roles of development team, product owner and scrum master.
+- Teams will be formed with the three roles of the development team, product owner and scrum master.

 - A product vision and product backlog will be provided.

-- Teams will take control by adjusting the vision as they see fit, then getting their product backlog in order.
+- Teams will take control by adjusting the vision as they see fit, and then getting their product backlog in order.

 Key concepts covered during this section are: